mehwaffle10/Waffle_Balance/README.md

 ### Archer
 - Grapple is no longer cancelled when pressing use key
+- Grapple no longer has increased drag in water

 ### Wood Structure Damage
 - Arrows do full damage to wood structures instead of 1/8 heart for damage <= 1 heart and 1/4 * damage for damage > 1 heart